Carmen: Synopsis, Character Map

 Carmen

-I’m thinking.
-I’m thinking about someone who loves me.
-If he loves me, I might love him too!
+I imagine someone who loves me.
+If he loves me, maybe I will love him!

 Don José

 Carmen.
-I feel as if I’m drunk.
-If I’m good to you, will you keep your word?
+I feel like I’m drunk.
+If I get on your good side, will you keep your promise?
 If I love you, will you love me?

 Carmen, je suis comme un homme ivre